abpframework/abp/docs/en/Themes/LeptonXLite/mvc.md

 ## Customization

 ### Toolbars
 LeptonX Lite includes separeted toolbars for desktop & mobile.
 You can manage toolbars independently.
-Toolbar names can be accessible in **LeptonXLiteToolbars** class.
+Toolbar names can be accessible in the **LeptonXLiteToolbars** class.

 - `LeptonXLiteToolbars.Main`
 - `LeptonXLiteToolbars.MainMobile`